The Society is the only institution which regularly publishes the result of research into the whole county’s past. Members automatically receive:

 Parish Registers: Publication of Parish Registers has now been resumed.
 A small stock of the earlier printed registers is still available.

-Society publications for sale: A number of the Society’s publications are available for sale, including copies of some past Transactions and Parish Registers, monographs including Nigel Baker’s study of the archaeology and history of Shrewsbury Abbey, and books such as H D G Foxall’s fascinating guide to “Shropshire Field-Names” or D & R Cromarty’s “The Wealth of Shrewsbury”.
-Please see the attached .pdfs for more details (including the contents of past Transactions): Publications for sale or Past Transactions volumes for sale .
+Society publications for sale: A number of the Society’s publications are available for sale or for free (with a small charge for postage).
+These include copies of some past Transactions and Parish Registers, monographs including Nigel Baker’s study of the archaeology and history of Shrewsbury Abbey, and books such as H D G Foxall’s fascinating guide to “Shropshire Field-Names” or D & R Cromarty’s “The Wealth of Shrewsbury”.
 The Shropshire Archaeological and Historical Society has reprinted Greenwood’s 1827 Map of the County Greenwoods 1827 map.
+Please contact the Hon.
+Publications Secretary for more details.
 (Proceeds from sales will be used to finance further publications.)

 Our library: The Society’s reference library, which is available to all members is at Shropshire Archives, Castle Gates, Shrewsbury.
 It contains a large number of transcribed and microfilmed parish registers.
-The transactions or proceedings of over 30 national or local archaeological and historical societies are currently received.
+The transactions or proceedings of some national and neighbouring local archaeological and historical societies are currently received.